SubText : Emotional Communication using Smartphones

 People are therefore constrained to express themselves completely and wholeheartedly to their close-ones using the current communication systems.

-With the above statement in mind, I thought it would be challenging to think of an entirely new communication system that enables ‘Emotional Communication using Smartphones’.
+With the above statement in mind, I thought it would challenging to think of an entirely new communication system that enables ‘Emotional Communication using Smartphones’.

 Bridging the Gap